foxdog-studios/meteor-coffeescript-share/README.md

 var share = __coffeescriptShare;
 ```

-These statement ensure the global `__coffeescriptShare` exists assigns it to
+These statements ensure the global `__coffeescriptShare` exists and assigns it to
 a file-scope variable `share`.

 However, strict mode wont let you create a global like this.
 Instead, a
 `ReferenceError` is thrown (try adding `'use strict'` to the example above).

-This packages safely creates and exports `__coffeescriptShare` so that you can
+This package safely creates and exports `__coffeescriptShare` so that you can
 `'use strict'` in your CoffeeScript files.